SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Design

-\tightsubsection{ \name's L4S queue selection} We design \name to predict latency and act as a packet-level controller for queue selection at the sender.
+We design \name to predict latency and act as a packet-level controller for queue selection at the sender.
 After \name predicts whether a set of subsequent packets is likely to experience high latency, we leverage the L4S's packet header marking to influence the queue selection at L4S dual-queue routers.
 We explain this in more detail next.

-\mypara{L4S queue selection with \name} Current L4S queue selection involves putting all packets from a given L4S flow into the same queue.
+\paragraph*{L4S queue selection with \name} Current L4S queue selection involves putting all packets from a given L4S flow into the same queue.
 Yet, recall that this approach can be problematic when dealing with localised increasing cross-traffic congestion in a short window (\S\ref{subsec:queue_selection}).
 Such events result in higher packet latency, pushing up the tail latency.
 Predicting packet-level latency at the sender enables marking packets within a flow to be put into different queues to reduce latency.

 In practice, L4S routers are designed to respect ECN markings.
 Thy are configured to handle both classic flows (i.e., non-L4S flows with packets are marked \emph{non-ECT}) and L4S flows (packets marked as \emph{ECT}).
 Once packets of a flow are marked, every L4S-enabled router downstream respects the packet marking.
 L4S traffic is sent using DCTCP based TCP Prague, with all packets are marked as ECT.
 L4S enabled routers at every hop, ensure that ECT marked traffic is placed on the L4S queue and all other traffic is placed in the classic queue.
 If a router does not have L4S support all traffic is placed in the classic queue.